 Clearly, the more powerful the algorithms are, the more precise the evaluation of the relevant cohort is while bidding for the right audience.
 The algorithms of different vendors will select different FLoCs, which may cause wide differences in the results.

-Thus, using Machine Learning and Deep Learning technologies will no longer be just a technological advantage, but will become an indispensable element in the daily work of every marketer.
+Thus, AI technologies such as Machine Learning and Deep Learning will no longer be just a technological advantage, but will become an indispensable element in the daily work of every marketer.

 Machine Learning is the study of computer algorithms that improve automatically through experience and data use.
 It is a part of artificial intelligence.

 In contrast, Deep Learning is part of a broader family of machine-learning methods based on artificial neural networks with representation learning.
-This one can be unsupervised by a human to work, so the industry assumes it will be more tailored for post-cookie.
+This one can be unsupervised by a human to work, so the industry assumes it will be more tailored for post-cookie branding campaigns

-Only the combination of all these methods will allow for a comprehensive approach to advertising campaigns.
-By combining the different scopes of the delivered data, an accurate new way of flexibly and effectively selecting target groups can be achieved.
+Only the combination of all these AI technologies will allow for a comprehensive approach to advertising and branding campaigns after 3rd party cookies have been phased out.
+By combining the different scopes of the delivered data, an accurate new way of flexibly and effectively selecting target groups and reaching audiences can be achieved.

 If you have any questions or comments regarding the article, please let us know.